 Start to put in place strategies and active practices one step at a time to address your whys.
 In some cases, you may need to implement baby steps to change longstanding habits like portion size and ignoring your body’s hunger signals.
 A coach can be helpful in supporting you through making your way to new habits that better serve you.
 In other cases, if it is the right time for you to address it, you may need to see a professional therapist to help you move through what is weighing you down.

 The goal is to increase your awareness and take positive action.
-When you’re satisfied with your life and more accepting of yourself, the chances of overeating is likely to diminish.
+When you’re satisfied with your life and more accepting of yourself, the chances of overeating are likely to diminish.
 Over time you’ll see food as an enjoyable source of fuel rather than a coping mechanism, shedding some excess pounds and looking fitter and healthier along the way.